vsirishree/vsirishree/README.md

 ---

-# 👩‍💻 About Me
+# About Me

 🎓 Electronics & Computer Engineering student at **Manipal Academy of Higher Education, Bengaluru**

-🔬 Passionate about combining **Artificial Intelligence, Signal Processing, Embedded Systems, and Remote Sensing** to solve real-world problems.
+   Passionate about combining **Artificial Intelligence, Signal Processing, Remote Sensing, and Art** to solve real-world problems.

-💡 I enjoy taking an idea from research papers all the way to implementation—whether that's building ML models, designing embedded systems, or creating interactive applications.
+💡 I enjoy taking an idea from research papers all the way to implementation whether that's building ML models, designing embedded systems, or creating interactive applications.

 📈 Currently exploring:
 - Machine Learning & Deep Learning